campersonguy/CPT-AT-3/README.md

 - For the client testing, I had Zac test my website for bugs.
 The only issues he found was the aforementioned like bug, as well as bypassing the username and password restrictions through the profile page.
 However, everything else worked as expected and he was able to comment, view, search for and create crimes effectively.

-- The only remaining issues were:
+- The only remaining bugs were:

 1. The like button would sometimes not update visually when it was clicked. it would add to the database properly, but wouldn't update on the frontend sometimes unless the page was reloaded.
 2. The profile stats would break if you changed your username, as it counted based on how many likes/posts/comments were under a certain username rather than the user's ID.